Cut us some slack, German travel start-ups tell Google | MarketScreener

 A drop in Google ad sales steadied in April, Alphabet said on Tuesday as it reported first-quarter revenues of $41.2 billion, triggering a strong rally in its stock.

-In Europe, meanwhile, travel companies account for many of the 14% of venture-backed companies that are at the greatest risk of failing, according to a recent analysis by Dealroom.com.
+In Europe, meanwhile, travel companies account for many of the 14% of venture-backed companies that are at the greatest risk of failing, according to a recent analysis by Dealroom.co.

-The letter was also signed by the bosses of Dreamlines, Flixbus, Homelike, HomeToGo, Omio, Tourlane and Trivago.
+The letter was also signed by the bosses of Dreamlines, Flixbus, Homelike, HomeToGo, Omio, Tourlane and Trivago. ($1 = 0.9200 euros)

 (Reporting by Douglas Busvine;Editing by Elaine Hardcastle)